sebinxavi/Dockerizing-a-Node.js-web-app/README.md

 ![alt text](https://i.ibb.co/P1wqtmh/6.png)

-## Docker Hub repositories
+## Docker Hub Repositories

-You can also push this image to Docker Hub repositories
+You can also push this image to Docker Hub repositories.
 [Docker Hub repositories](https://docs.docker.com/docker-hub/repos/) allow you share container images with your team, customers, or the Docker community at large.

 I have uploaded this Container Image to docker hub and you can download the image by the following command,